seadragon14/NeteaseMusic/README.md

 # NeteaseMusic
-Use jquery to buil this music program
+Use jquery to build this music program